mgoerens/my-chart-verifier/proposals/P99999-propagate-user-defined-configuration-to-checks.md

 ## Rationale

-`chart-verifier` is the command (either through a Container Runtime or directly using the program directly) users interface to provide information regarding the verifications to be performed for a given chart, so it is expected that different parameters can be used at different moments in time.
+`my-chart-verifier` is the command (either through a Container Runtime or directly using the program directly) users interface to provide information regarding the verifications to be performed for a given chart, so it is expected that different parameters can be used at different moments in time.